tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 * node modules don't show in script sources

-## Why the devtools shows an empty window?
+## Why does devtools show an empty window?

 Under certain network settings, it may show a white page for devtools.
 This might not be a bug of node-webkit, devtools in node-webkit is indeed a remote debugger, it needs to open a local server and transfer data via sockets.